warmshowers/Warmshowers.org/assets/development_docs/ws_development_env.md

 Node Access, Reroute Email, etc) for local development.

 This is where [Drush Rebuild](https://drupal.org/project/rebuild) can help you.
-Since you have already configured a Drush alias for `@warmshowers.local`, you can install Drush Rebuild with `drush dl rebuild`.
+Since you have already configured a Drush alias for `@warmshowers.dev`, you can install Drush Rebuild with `drush dl rebuild`.
 Run `drush cc drush` then `drush rebuild --version` to check that the extension was installed correctly.

-Now type `drush @warmshowers.local st` to verify that your alias works.
+Now type `drush @warmshowers.dev st` to verify that your alias works.
 If that's good, then type `drush rebuild @warmshowers.local` (add the `--verbose` flag if you'd like more output).
 This will use the Drush script at `assets/rebuild/import-db.php` to (1) drop the existing database, (2) create a new